capacity4dev/capacity4more/README.md

 4. Download and extract Drupal 7 core in the /www folder
 5. Create an empty sites/default/files directory
 6. Makes a symlink within the /www/profiles directory to the /capacity4more directory.
+7. Run the Drupal installer (Drush) using the capacity4more profile.

 #### Warning!